rodrikw/allthingsdocs-airspace/content/english/_index.md

   bg_image: "images/slider-bg.jpg"
   bg_overlay: true
   title: "Content marketing and documentation specialists"
-  content: "We love the Web and the work we do.
-We work closely with our clients to deliver the best possible solutions for their needs"
+  content: "We combine extensive experience in developing effective content marketing with expertise in documentation design and delivery."
   button:
     enable: true
-    label: "Discover Our Project"
+    label: "Discover what we do"
     link: "project"

 ############################# About #################################
 about:
   enable: true
   title: "About Us"
-  description: "We are specialists in content marketing and product documentation"
+  description: "We specialize in content marketing and product documentation"
-  content: "Together we have more than 40 years’ experience.
-Quisque metus sapien, porta nec nisi a, lobortis eleifend neque.
-Morbi mattis rutrum nibh, malesuada volutpat augue consequat vitae.
-Orci varius natoque penatibus et magnis dis parturient montes, nascetur ridiculus mus.
-Sed tempus, mi ut rhoncus euismod, libero lacus fringilla dolor, vitae feugiat quam tortor sagittis nunc.
-Praesent in ante leo.
-Suspendisse lobortis nisl est. Mauris in varius lectus.
-Aliquam rutrum purus a dapibus ullamcorper.  "
+  content: "Together we have more than 40 years’ complementary experience:</br></br>_Mark_ is the content marketing specialist.
+He conceptualizes, develops, and manages content in traditional marketing, product marketing, sales support, and public relations.
+His particular strength is brand building, having worked for much of his career at B2B2C fintech companies breaking into international markets.
+Mark also contributes strong design skills.</br></br>_Rodrik_ is the documentation specialist, with many years’ experience designing and developing training and product documentation.
+He also has an abiding interest in the technologies used to manage and deliver online and print documentation."
   image: "images/wrapper-img.png"